phaserjs/custom-build/README.md

 [![image](https://cascade.madmimi.com/promotion_images/6092/7999/original/custom3.png?1535991809)]()

 Taa-da, working Sprites and image loading!
-The bundle size is now 78 KB min+gz, which is 7 KB bigger than our Graphics only bundle, but that's to be expected as we've added the whole Loader module to our build and a couple of meaty Game Objects too.
+The bundle size is now 122 KB min+gz, which is 12 KB bigger than our Graphics only bundle, but that's to be expected as we've added the whole Loader module to our build and a couple of meaty Game Objects too.

 Let's refine it a little bit though.
 We really don't need all of the file types the Loader supports.
 In fact, for this test, we literally only need one: the Image loader.
 Let's tweak our entry point so it includes only the LoaderPlugin and the Image File Type:

 [![image](https://cascade.madmimi.com/promotion_images/6094/9597/original/custom5.png?1536004657)]()

-If we re-run the build command our new minified file is 284 KB which is 19 KB less than before.
+If we re-run the build command our new minified file is 113 KB min+gz which is 9 KB less than before.
 It's not just about file size, though, that's less JavaScript for the browser to process when it's launching your game for the first time too.

 How do you know which things to include back in the entry point?
 You can work it out by looking at the `phaser.js` and `phaser-core.js` files in the root src folder of the main Phaser repo.
 Using those, plus just browsing the source folders for yourself, you can quickly find what you need.